sul-dlss-deprecated/taco/README.md

     * If your project has that, make sure your dependencies are synced via running `dep ensure`.
     * If you need to add a new dependency, run `dep ensure -add github.com/pkg/errors`.
 This should add the dependency and put the new dependency in your `Gopkg.*` files.

+5. Localstack and Environment Variables
+    * Local development depends on [localstack](https://github.com/localstack/localstack) to mock the AWS environment.
+    * Environment Variables for development default to [localstack](https://github.com/localstack/localstack), if these are run on non-standard ports, review the environment variables in [config](config/config.go)

 ## Running the Go Code locally without a build

 ```shell